-Only the models that do brilliantly across all of our tests can join the ranks of our best carpet cleaners.
+Only the models that impress us with their cleaning power can join the ranks of our best carpet cleaners.

 How clean does it leave tired, grimy carpets?

-As part of our carpet cleaning tests, we also measure how close to the edge of the room a carpet washer can clean.
-Some models can clean quite close to the edge, but some models we've tested leave a large margin of grubby uncleaned carpet around the edge of a room - more than 7cm in one case.
+We also measure how close to the edge of the room a carpet washer can clean so you get even results.
+Some models can clean right up to the edge, but others leave a large strip of grubby uncleaned carpet around the edge of a room - more than 7cm in one case.

-The picture (above) shows the difference between an uncleaned carpet on the left, a carpet cleaner that gets one star in our testing in the middle - the carpets are still dirty - and a carpet cleaner that can deliver a five-star clean - the carpet is left clean and refreshed.
+The picture (above) shows the difference between an uncleaned carpet on the left, a carpet cleaner that gets one star in our testing in the middle (the carpets are still dirty) and a carpet cleaner that gives a five-star clean - the carpet is left clean and refreshed.

 Skip straight to our carpet cleaner reviews to find out the top-scoring models we recommend.